Migraine*, Oliver Sacks

 To step back a moment: Octavia Butler is justly lauded for her impact on late 20th century and later science fiction.
 Though by no means the first black author to make a name in the genre (Samual Delany is, I think, the progenitor), she is among the first to really foreground themes related to black experience — characters experiencing racism, dominance/repression, resistance/survival, and (loss of) bodily autonomy.
 As I write this, I balk, because I am by no means a scholar of SF, and so I should preface the foregoing with “In my limited experience.”

-My second unfavorable reaction has to do with the unrelentingly-grim world of the book.
-The closest the book gets to hopefulness are a few periods of stability in the midst of a long inevitable decline, which the protagonist tries, inadequately, to prepare for.
-Of course, this is perhaps a realistic portrayal of the challenges we face, but it does not make it a fun read (except, perhaps, in contrast to its sequel Parable of the Talents, which I am now finishing and will probably not write about).
+My second unfavorable reaction has to do with the unrelentingly grim world of the book.
+The closest the book gets to hopefulness are a few periods of stability in the midst of a long, seemingly inevitable decline, which the protagonist tries, inadequately, to prepare for.
+Of course, this is perhaps a realistic portrayal of the challenges we face, but it does not make it a fun read (except, perhaps, in contrast to its sequel Parable of the Talents, which is grimmer.

-I suppose that the best that may be said of the book is that it shows the kindness and inclusiveness is at least a middle-term effective strategy, and that people can overcome interpersonal obstacles to work together.
-It also posits an interesting believe system — being constructed by the principal protagonist — that, it is argued, is more suited to the needs of the post-apocalyptic world, and paints a realistic picture of the ways in which it evolves and spreads.
+It is true that the book suggests that kindness and inclusiveness is at least a middle-term effective strategy, and that people can overcome interpersonal obstacles to work together.
+It also posits an interesting belief system — essentially a new religion being constructed by the principal protagonist — that, it is argued, is more suited to the needs of the post-apocalyptic world,.

 The book is thoughtful and well-written, but I’m still not convinced that it should be called science fiction…